luickk/goRobotCommunicationFramework/README.md

 #### Delimiter

-A single instrucion respectively every single tcp block is separated by a "\r"
+Single instrucions respectively every single tcp block is separated by a "\r"

 #### Protocol(Instruction)